ShaneBeee/SkriptSnippets/snippets/chunkgenerator/blue_planet/README.md

 # Blue Planet

 I've split this one up into 2 snippets to make things a bit cleaner:
-- `blue-planet-biomes.sk` = This snippet holds the custom biomes for our generator
+- `blue-planet-biomes.sk` = This snippet holds the custom biomes for our generator, these biomes are made with [SkNMS](https://modrinth.com/plugin/sknms).
+You can also create custom biomes in a datapack.
 - `blue-planet-gen.sk` = The generator itself

 ## Pictures: